 Plan Details Human life Water 90,000 persons who settle in the town will need to be sustained with clean water every day.
 Human beings every day require water for drinking, bathing, cleaning their house, cleaning utensils, cloths washing, toilet waste transportation, and for vegetation gardens.
-Domostic Animal's Just like humans, domestic animals consume water every day for their Domestic Animal's survival needs.
+Just like humans, domestic animals consume water every day for their Domesti c Animal's survival needs.
 The town water plan shall continuously be adjusted to Water meet the domestic animals water needs.
 Vegetation and trees require water to grow and stay alive and to play there in the environmental system.
-This include carbon removal as the Vegetation on and Trees tree/vegetation take in the carbon dioxide and release back the oxygen.
+This include carbon removal as the Vegetati on and Trees tree/vegetation take in the carbon dioxide and release back the oxygen.
 Water Vegetation and trees cannot play this important role without water.
 Water that sustains vegetation/trees is as equally important as the water for human and animal life.
 Vegetation and trees also play a big role in covering the soil to sustain water inside the ground.
-Recreation facilities Swimming pool, Golf courses, Sports fields are recreation sports that Water require water.
-Planning of the water usage for theses sports will ensure vvdlei the environment impact is positive.
-Town Water and A water, sewage and storm water department will be open in the Town.
-The department will oversee the water supply to the town and the Sewage Department removal and recycling of waste water.
-The department will charge a fee for water usage and disposal.
-Water consumption Through the right selling price, water will be delivered to every plot. and wast e water The waste water removal shall be done through a sewer line or a septic removal tank and the cost shall be charged to the user.
-Water planning and management requires to have a constant supply of Water Co onsumption water every day to supply the needs of the persons.
-A provision of 200 per perso on provision. litres shall be adopted as the average supply.
-The application of the · newest technologies in water conservation shall be applied to include showerheads, toilets and other Green technology innovations.
-Water re Treated water from sewer lines shall be considered for the usage in provision 1S ⊤ watering the plants at town, golf course and other applications.
-5 About 500 mm falls every year in the region.
-This shall constitute a Rainfall. water supply for the town.
-A dam supplied by collection of water from roofs shall be incorporated.
-14/-4 Underground To meet the water needs of town boreholes shall be established that Water Boreholes. supply the main water tanks.
-Sources Maziwa This natural water supply with pipes from Maziwa springs that pass Springs pipe. along the land region shall be incorporated in the water supply plan.
+Swimming pool, Golf courses, Sports fields are recreation sports that Recreatio on facilities require water.
+Planning of the water usage for theses sports will ensure Water the environment impact is positive.
+A water sewage and storm water department will be open in the Town Town Wa ater and The department will oversee the water supply to the town and the Sewage I Department removal and recycling of waste water.
+The department will charge a fee for water usage and disposal Water co nsumption Through the right selling price water will be delivered to every plot and wast e water The waste water removal shall be done through a sewer line or a sentic removal tank and the cost shall be charged to the user removal Water planning and management requires to have a constant supply of water every day to supply the needs of the persons.
+A provision of 200 Water Co onsumption litres shall be adopted as the average supply.
+The application of the per perso on provision. newest technologies in water conservation shall be applied to include shower heads toilets and other Groon technology innovations Watar ra oveling Treated water from cower lines shall be considered for the usage in waterre cycling watering the plants at town, golf source and other applications provision About 500 mm falls avery year in the region.
+This shall constitute a Deinfell About 500 mm fails every year in the region.
+This shall constitute a Raintali. water supply for the town.
+A dam supplied by collection of water from Underground To meet the water needs of town boreholes shall be established that Water Boreholes. supply the main water tanks.
+Sources Maziwa inis natural water supply with pipes from Maziwa springs that pass Springs pipe. along the land region shall be incorporated in the water supply plan.
 Voi River Water would come from Voi river and other streams.
 Purification Purification and recycling of water shall be incorporated in the water and recycling supply of the Town.

-Water Tanks Water Tanks development shall progress as residents and students increase.
-When town is fully developed to 90,000 residents and 30,000 students the water tanks in the town will have the capacity to hold 20 million litres of water a day.
+Water Tanks development shall progress as residents and students increase.
+When town is fully developed to 90,000 residents and 30,000 Water Tanks students the water tanks in the town will have the capacity to hold 20 million litres of water a day.
 The tanks will be installed to be able to manage the supply of about 7.3 billion litres of water every year.
-The water tanks at the high points of the land or on top of built structures Sewage The sewage plan shall transport the waste water from properties to a treatment plant.
+The water tanks at the high points of the land or on top of built structures Sewage The sewage plan shall transport the waste water from properties to a 8- treatment plant.